Bob Bartlett: Death

 Bartlett was a heavy smoker throughout his life, and his health started to fail in the months leading up to his death, with Bartlett receiving treatment for heart ailments.
 His health failures, despite Bartlett's good spirits, became obvious in campaign ads for Gravel.
-Bartlett had gone on a vacation to the Caribbean, though couldn't fight off the pain & illness.
-Eventually, Bartlett & his family decided to get a coronary bypass surgery performed.
+Eventually, Bartlett and his family decided to get a coronary bypass surgery performed.
 After the surgery, Bartlett went into cardiac arrest multiple times, but he eventually started to slowly improve, before beginning to decline again.
 On December 11, 1968, at the age of 64, Bartlett died following the surgery at Cleveland Clinic Hospital in Cleveland, Ohio.

 Bartlett died on the same day that Governor Walter Hickel was announced as President-elect Richard Nixon's nominee for U.S. Secretary of the Interior.
-Despite this, due to the passing of a new law in the Alaska State Legislature, Hickel was able to appoint a Senator from either political party.
-Bartlett was aware of this, and, before the surgery, left a notice to his physician reading "Don't let your scalpel slip, because the law has changed, and the current Governor, Hickel, will appoint a Republican in my place."
-Because of this, Hickel appointed the Republican nominee for the 1962 U.S. Senate race, Alaskan statehood activist & former senior executive official Ted Stevens to the seat.
+However, the passing of a new law in the Alaska State Legislature let Hickel appoint a Senator from either political party.
+Bartlett was aware of that, and before the surgery, he left a notice to his physician reading, "Don't let your scalpel slip, because the law has changed, and the current Governor, Hickel, will appoint a Republican in my place."
+That made Hickel appoint the Republican nominee for the 1962 U.S. Senate race, Alaskan statehood activist & former senior executive official Ted Stevens to the seat.
 Stevens would serve for the following 40 years, serving as President pro tempore.

 Bartlett's funeral was held on December 14.
 He was buried in Northern Lights Memorial Park, Fairbanks, Alaska.
 Bartlett staffer and state senator Joe Josephson reported that "In some funerals, you feel like people are there out of duty, or to show the flag, however, with Bartlett, it really felt like a friend was lost."

 Family

-On August 14, 1930, Bartlett married his long-time companion & childhood friend, Vide Gaustad, the daughter of local newspaperman & miner O.P.
+On August 14, 1930, Bartlett married his long-time companion and childhood friend, Vide Gaustad, the daughter of local newspaperman & miner O.P.
 Gaustad, who was politically active.
 Their marriage was witnessed by Territorial Senator (and later territorial delegate to the U.S. House) Anthony Dimond, who helped Bartlett further his political career.

 Bartlett's daughter, Doris Ann Bartlett, was a literature teacher at the University of Alaska Fairbanks.
 She also served as the UAF's librarian for the 1956 Alaska Constitutional Convention.
 She was born February 7, 1934, and she died in 2015.

 Bartlett had another daughter, Susie Bernice Bartlett, on December 9, 1940.